ghc-proposals/ghc-proposals/proposals/0054-kind-signatures.rst

    is done before ever examining the full declaration, just like how GHC treats type signatures.

-   Associated types may be given kind signatures within their classes.
+   Associated types may not be given top-level kind signatures.
+(See "Costs and Drawbacks" for discussion.)

    Unlike type signatures, the type variables brought into scope in a type-level kind signature do *not* scope over the type definition.